chrislewisdev/sleep-paradox/README.md

 Sleep Paradox is an entry into GBA Jam 2024 by staticlinkage, Urigamiart, Nikku4211 and Locusbelmont.

+## Credits

+- Programming: staticlinkage
+- Art: Urigamiart and Locusbelmont
+- Music: Nikku4211

+Fonts used are the work of Sparklin Labs / Pixel-boy under Creative Commons

 ## Playing

 As an honest-to-goodness GBA game, Sleep Paradox can be played in a GBA emulator such as mGBA, or on original hardware via a flash cart.